Stuckey, Bruce

 After appearing in just 39 games for Exeter City between 1965 and 1967 Torquay-born former apprentice Bruce Stuckey signed for Sunderland in a £15,000 deal.
 He later played for Torquay United and Reading as well as having a spell in the United States.

-He was signed as an apprentice by Exeter City in May 1962, having played for Newton Abbot Spurs.
-He signed a full contract in February 1965.
-Making his league debut for the Grecians against Brentford at Griffin Park in November 1965, he scored his first goal for the club on New Years Day 1966 at home to Workington.
-After featuring in the opening 12 league matches of the 1967-68 season and scoring three goals, including being sent off in the home match with Halifax Town, he attracted the attention of Sunderland who paid £15,000 for his signature in November 1967.
+Having played youth football for Newton Abbot Spurs, Bruce signed as an apprentice in May 1962 ahead of becoming a full professional in February 1965.
+Making his league debut for the Grecians against Brentford at Griffin Park in November 1965, he scored his first goal for the club on New Years Day 1966 at home to Workington as he featured in fourteen league games during 1965/66.

 Comments